oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 We have heard that, when visiting the Oppia Classroom, learners are sometimes not sure which lesson(s) to start with.
 The aim of this project is to streamline the “getting started” experience for learners, as well as provide a way for them to test themselves and get personalized recommendations for what lesson(s) to work on next.

-Specifically, learners should see an option in the Math Classroom page (/learn/math) to take a diagnostic test.
+Specifically, learners should see an option in the Math Classroom page (located at /learn/math) to take a diagnostic test.
 This test should be a set of questions covering multiple topics.
 Ideally, it would be adaptive in nature, and have no more than 10-15 questions (possibly ending earlier if the learner's topic can be determined with fewer questions).
 When a recommendation is made, the learner should understand the rationale for the recommendation.
 It is fine to make 0, 1 or 2 recommendations (with 0 being the case if they seem to have understood everything).

 Curriculum admins should be able to “program” this test.
 They would specify the key skills for each topic that would be tested, and how the learner’s performance on the tested skills maps to the decision of which topic to recommend.
 A simple way to model this is for the curriculum admin to provide up to 3 key skills for each topic (in the order that these are taught within that topic), as well as some representation of the dependencies between topics.
 The diagnostic test should “binary search” using this data to find the “earliest” topic that the learner would benefit from learning.
 (This is a high-level sketch, and more detail should be supplied within the proposal.)